Modeling Noisy Quantum Circuits Using Experimental Characterization: Model Selection Methodology

-A set of tests is generated to characterize the noise of each subcircuit in $S$.
-Each test circuit specifies an input state and the idealized outcome for the subcircuit instance.
-The simplest realization is to generate input states that are separable in the computational basis, i.e., $\ket{b_1, b_2, \ldots, b_n}$ for binary values $b_i$, but other state preparations may be useful as well.
-We select state preparations to be informative yet limited in order to increase efficiency and improve scalability.
-We denote the resulting set of test circuits as $T = \{T_{i}\}$, which is at least as large as $S$ and generally larger.
-For example, given only two-qubit subcircuits tested in the computational basis, then $|T| = 4|S|$.
+Next we test each subcircuit to characterize the noise present within the coarse-grained area.
+Each test circuit specifies an idealized outcome based on the input state and gate sequence for the subcircuit instance.
+We select test circuits to be informative yet limited in both number and circuit dimensions in order to increase efficiency and improve scalability.
+To test a subcircuit $S_i$, we may select the full subcircuit $S_i$ provided the ideal outcome is known, but we may select additional test circuits to gain more information and refine our noise models.
+The set of test circuits $T = \{T_{i}\}$ is therefore at least as large as $S$ and generally larger.
+For example, given a two-qubit subcircuit $S_i$ consisting of a one-qubit gate followed by a two-qubit gate, we may select two test circuits--the first circuit consisting of the one-qubit gate and the second circuit consisting of both gates.